VDrift/vdrift/README.md

 Dependencies
 ============

-Make sure you have all the required libraries and build tools.
-Make sure you also have the development files for each of the libraries.
-Your Linux distribution may have different package names and/or bundled differently.
-The lists below should give enough information to search for applicable packages within your distribution's package manager.
+VDrift requires several tools and libraries at build time.
+Make sure you have installed all required libraries, each correspondent development files and build tools, which are listed below.

 Build Tools
 -----------